tata1mg/deputydev-vscode-extension/README.md

 Learn how to customize AI behavior in DeputyDev using project-specific rules

-Using rules in Cursor you can control the behavior of the underlying model.
+Using rules in DeputyDev you can control the behavior of the underlying model.
 You can think of it as instructions and/or a system prompt for LLMs.

 Here is a template you can use - [https://gist.github.com/vishalof1mg/385e2c74d047dd50f5b48cd263f36d27](https://gist.github.com/vishalof1mg/385e2c74d047dd50f5b48cd263f36d27)